Unlearning Backdoor Attacks for LLMs with Weak-to-Strong Knowledge Distillation: Experiments

 \subsection{Generalization and Ablation Studies}

 {\bf Poisoning Model uses Target Dataset }In the aforementioned studies, we poisoned model weights using proxy datasets.
-Another potential backdoor attack scenario involves attackers having access to the datasets used for downstream tasks~\citep{zhao2024defending}.
+Another potential backdoor attack scenario involves attackers having access to the datasets used for downstream tasks.
 Therefore, we evaluate the performance of W2SDefense when model weights are poisoned using the same dataset.
 The experimental results, as shown in \Cref{tab3}, indicate that when model weights are poisoned using the same dataset, the ASR remains at 100\% in the Qwen model even after PEFT.
 However, when faced with W2SDefense, the ASR drops to 5.83\%, while the CA only decreases by 0.93\%.
-This demonstrates the strong generalization performance of W2SDefense.

 {\bf Different Teacher Model }We also validate the impact of using GPT-2 as the smaller-scale teacher model on defense performance.
 The experimental results, as shown in \Cref{tab6}, clearly reveal that employing GPT-2 as the teacher model can also guide the student model in unlearning backdoor features, effectively defending against backdoor attacks while maintaining model accuracy.